jniluo15/jbcs_git_basics/README.md

 - `git push origin color-updates`

 ###### Browser - GitLab :
-- Complete the steps covered previously to submit and accept a `merge request` via GitLab
+- Complete the steps covered previously to submit and accept a `merge request` via GitLab from the `color-updates` branch to the `dev` branch
+- After the merge is complete, go ahead and click the `Remove Source Branch` button for this single feature branch.

 ###### Command line:
 - `git checkout dev`